bitkompagniet/MsSqlDockerScripts/README.md

 You can now export the volume to a tar archive.

-_Stop the container before you back up the volume, otherwise the result may not be workable._
+_Stop the container before you back up the volume, otherwise the result may be invalid._

 ```ps
 Copy-SqlVolumeToTar -Volume myvolume -Destination C:\Backup.tar